Otm02/DiscordEmotify/.docs/Token-and-IDs.md

 ### Step 2 - Invite the bot to your server

-The bot needs to be invited to the server you'd like to export from.
+The bot needs to be invited to the server you want to react in.

 1. Go to [Discord developer portal](https://discord.com/developers/applications)
 2. Navigate to **General Information** on the left